qwertey6/wpimobile18b.github.io/tutorials/Camera.md

 </provider>
 ```

 After adding this you may notie that `@xml/filepaths` is highlighted in red as an error saying it can't resolve it.
-We next take care of that
+We next take care of that.

 #### Add filepaths
-Finally, you need to add a resource file with the path res/xml/filepaths.xml.
+Finally, you need to add a resource file with the path `res/xml/filepaths.xml`.
 You do this by right-clicking on your app and telling it to add in an XML resource file named "filepaths".
 Replace the contents of this file with the following snippet, again paying attention to the identifier string.
 ```